-Death Valley National Park is truly one of the most extreme places in the United States.
+Death Valley National Park (official park website) is truly one of the most extreme places in the United States.
 With over 3.4 million acres to explore, the vast violent landscape seems to stretch on forever.
 Temperatures can reach a scorching 130 degrees, and the park is home to the Badwater Basin, which boasts the lowest elevation in North America.
 Yet even as you sweat buckets, snow-capped mountain peaks sparkle in the distance.
 Death Valley contains a surprisingly diverse array of wildlife and landscapes with swirling sand dunes and dusty flats shimmering in the heat.

 We recommend that you stay a night or two because Death Valley National Park is an official International Dark Sky Park.
 Be ready to see a starry sky like you never knew existed!
 As of July 2020 the park is gradually reopening, but most facilities remain closed due to Covid19.
 Also, during the summer months, be extremely wary of the heat… It’s no joke!
 Bring more water than you think you might need and avoid hiking after 10am.